Second Bullecourt - May 1917

 - The "Break in" was achieved with assault forces turning left and right and barricading the German communication trenches.
 58th and 60th (VIC) Battalions were tasked to turn left and fight their way along OG1 & 2 in the direction of Bullecourt village to support the British attack on the village itself.

 - Then began a series of determined counterattacks by the Germans.

 - Both sides fought to a standstill where they were.

-The 4th Division had been put out of action for months (until Third Ypres later in the year).
+The 4th Division had been put out of action for 7 weeks (until Messines in June).
 In addition, 1st 2nd and 5th Divs were also severely weakened.
 The total of over 10,000 casualties swelled the newspaper reports back in Australia and seemed to be a recurrence of the disaster of Pozieres 8 months prior.

 Crown Prince Rupprecht said on the 5th of May “according to unanimous descriptions from the front, the English troops show themselves far less tough to repulse than formerly, with the exception of the Canadians and the Australians, who are, on all sides, praised for their bravery and skill in making use of ground”